Gonzalo Guerrero: Contact with Cortés 1519

-Then Aguilar spoke to Guerrero again, reminding him of his Christian faith and warning him against throwing away his everlasting soul for the sake of an Indian woman.
+Then Aguilar spoke to Guerrero again, reminding him of his Christian faith and warning him against throwing away his everlasting soul for the sake of a native woman.
 But he did not convince Gonzalo.

 According to Robert S. Chamberlain, Francisco de Montejo discovered that Guerrero was the military captain of Chectumal.
 He tried to win him over by sending him a longish letter reminding him of his Christian faith, offering him his friendship and a complete pardon, and asking him to come to the caravel.
 Guerrero replied by writing on the back of the letter that he could not leave his lord because he was a slave, "even though I am married and have a wife and children.
 I remember God, and you, Sir, and the Spaniards have a good friend in me."

 Guerrero appears to have told his Maya friends and family that the Spaniards would suffer death like other men.
 He led the Maya in campaigns against Cortés and his lieutenants like Pedro de Alvarado and the Panamanian governor Pedrarias.
 Alvarado's instructions in his Honduras campaign included an order to capture Guerrero.

 Montejo entrada 1527

 Guerrero is thought to have been pivotal to the failure of Francisco de Montejo's 1527–1528 entrada against Chetumal and other provinces in eastern Yucatán.
-Upon completing the northern portion of the campaign, Montejo, with eight to ten men aboard La Gavarra, anchored in Chetumal's harbour in the first or second quarter of 1528.
+Upon completing the northern portion of the campaign, Montejo, with eight to ten men aboard La Gavarra, anchored in Chetumal's harbour in the first half of 1528.
 Montejo, like Cortes before him, promptly invited Guerrero to join his campaign, promising high military honours.
 Guerrero again declined, citing his state of enslavement, though 'offering' Montejo his friendship.
 Chetumal, aware that Montejo awaited infantry reinforcements to take the city, successfully conspired to keep these from arriving by various deceits concealed as friendly aid.
 The reinforcements were deviated off course by 'friendly' scouts, while Montejo was gently coaxed into thinking his infantrymen had met an ill end, prompting him to depart in the second quarter of 1528 without having engaged.